-- Passed at least 124 semester hours, including at least 27 and not more than 48 semester hours in a major - Earned an overall average of at least a "C" in all work done at Tougaloo. - Transfer students may petition the Vice President for Academic Affairs to have transfer credits included in their average. - Earned no grade lower than a "C' in courses required or elected in the major - Completed a comprehensive paper in the major during the senior year, some departments may require special examinations. - Passed all parts of the English/Writing Proficiency Examination - Paid all debts to the College - Spent the final year in residence at Tougaloo College - Completed at least 25% of the credits required for the degree and the last 30 semester hours at Tougaloo College - Completed 60 semester hours of community service
+- Innovation in a Fluid Society GEN 230 Evolution of Education - 3 credit hours GEN 231 Social Media & Society: Likes, Links, Timelines & Tweets - 3 credit hours - Understanding Hegemony GEN 240 Black Like Me: The Black Body and the Media - 3 credit hours GEN 241 Rewrite Mississippi: Narratives of Hate and Harmony in Mississippi - 3 credit hours - Earned an overall average of at least a "C" in all work done at Tougaloo. - Transfer students may petition the Vice President for Academic Affairs to have transfer credits included in their average. - Earned no grade lower than a "C' in courses required or elected in the major - Completed a comprehensive paper in the major during the senior year, some departments may require special examinations. - Passed all parts of the English/Writing Proficiency Examination - Paid all debts to the College - Spent the final year in residence at Tougaloo College - Completed at least 25% of the credits required for the degree and the last 30 semester hours at Tougaloo College - Completed 60 semester hours of community service